hofstadter-io/cuetorials.com/content/first-steps/modules-and-packages.md

 We also have several modules available on GitHub (https://github.com/hofstadter-io) using the `hofmod-` prefix.
-These are designed for our code generation framework, discussed in the final section of "starting-out".
+These are designed for our code generation framework, discussed in the final section of "first-steps".